New Crane Wharf is a Grade II Listed building and is one of the most respected developments in Wapping.

 • The City

 The City is no longer purely a place for finance, and New Crane Wharf is ideal for staying close to clients in this global business centre.
 Enjoy breakfast with a view at Duck & Waffle.
-Or on street level The Royal Exchange and One New Change provides luxury shopping.
+Or on street level The Royal Exchange and One New Change provide luxury shopping.

 • Canary Wharf